RIF GUI – Statistical Reporting of Investment Funds - S 1.06, S 1.13, S 2.13, TPTOBS, S 4.4 & S 2.20

 S 1.3 & S 2.13 – Monthly and quarterly statistical balance sheets

-Reports S 1.3 (monthly) and S 2.13 (quarterly) provide a comprehensive view of the assets and liabilities of investment funds according to various criteria (country, currency, sector, maturity).
+The S 1.3 (monthly) and S 2.13 (quarterly) reports provide a comprehensive view of investment funds’ assets and liabilities, broken down by various criteria such as country, currency, sector, and maturity.

 S 1.6 – Information on valuation effects